renepickhardt/phd-thesis/toolkit-benchmark/install/wip.md

 * Markoff: P(try|w1 w2 w3 w4) ~ P(try|w3 w4) (with P1 > P2!)
 * P(w1) instead of P(w1 _ _ _)

+## Open questions
+### Does ARPA support interpolation?
+from the SRILM manpages:
+>Both backoff and interpolated models are represented in the same format.
+This means interpolation is done during model building and represented in the ARPA format with logprob and backoff weight using equation (6).